kpumuk/blog-dmytro/content/posts/20240827165643-on-dangers-of-open3-popen3/index.md

 As I mentioned before, in some cases when the process is chatty and generates a lot of output on one of the channels, a deadlock might occur.
 This happens because there is a buffer limit set on both of them, and once it is reached — the write operation will block, and the whole process will stall.
 If we're waiting to read on the second channel during that time, we will get a deadlock.

+{{< figure lightsrc="open3-deadlock-light.svg" darksrc="open3-deadlock-dark.svg" caption="Deadlock when reading from from one channel at a time" >}}

+In the example above, child process is trying to write more data into stderr, but there is no more room left in the buffer.
+Parent process have read everything from stdout and is waiting for more data or until the child process exits, and the child is blocked trying to write to stderr — a deadlock.

 ## Measuring the buffer size

 How do we measure the size of the buffer?
 Let's write a script that writes byte by byte into a requested stream and saves the number of bytes written into a file, so that it can be checked outside of the deadlocked process.